anerv/cycling_data_quality/README.md

 ### Notebooks

-All analysis notebooks are located in the scripts folder.
+All analysis notebooks are in the scripts folder.

 #### OSM